Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Without that legal separation between you and your sole trader business, you’ll be personally liable for any debts or other issues that come up.
 If the type of work that you’re doing is particularly high-risk in terms of finances, then operating as a limited company will help to protect your personal assets if things do go wrong.

-Sole traders pay tax on the profits that they make, whether or not they actually take money out of the business for themselves.
-Whilst this does mean that it’s simpler to pay yourself, it also means you’ll need to pay income tax on everything.
+Sole traders pay tax on the profits they make, whether or not they actually take money out of the business for themselves.
+Whilst this does mean it’s simpler to pay yourself, it also means you’ll need to pay income tax on everything.

 In a limited company the business pays Corporation Tax on its profits, and then you can choose to take a combination of a salary and dividends if you want to.
 Paying yourself like this can actually be far more tax efficient, because dividends are subject to a lower rate of tax than other types of income.